tanuka-sree628/FPGA-Health-Monitoring-System/README.md

 The complete design was synthesized, programmed, and tested on the EDGE Artix-35T FPGA Development Board.
 All hardware interfaces — including the LCD panel, LEDs, and buzzer — were connected and verified under real operating conditions.

 ---

+## Machine Learning Assisted Weight Optimization

+A supporting machine learning model was used for weight optimization in the persistence checker module.

+Notebook:
+`ml_model/FPGA_Vitals.ipynb`

 ## Output States